Marie C. Baca

 Lopez is a native New Mexican who has worked professionally with everyone from Hollywood executives to political leaders.
 After 13 years in the film industry, she returned to Albuquerque in 2015 and created Teeniors® (tech-savvy teens helping seniors learn technology) after seeing her own mother struggle to adapt to the digital world.
 She has received local and national recognition for her work, and in 2021, Trish led a public push to reform NM judicial campaigns which helped New Mexico become the first state in the country to offer public financing for district court judges.
 As a graduate of UNM and supporter of numerous social causes, including independent journalism, Lopez's primary interest is bringing people together from different backgrounds to create change in our communities.

-Jake is a social impact consultant and documentary film producer.
-He spent five years on Capitol Hill as an aide to Senator Jeff Bingaman and later as press secretary for Senator Tom Udall, before joining the progressive communications firm GMMB and spending a year in Los Angeles building grassroots campaigns for the entertainment industry.
+Jake is a social impact consultant and documentary film producer working at the nexus of public affairs, storytelling, and communications.
+He spent five years on Capitol Hill as an aide to U.S. Senator Jeff Bingaman and later as press secretary for U.S. Senator Tom Udall, before joining the progressive communications firm GMMB and spending a year in Los Angeles building grassroots campaigns for the entertainment industry with the company ProSocial.
 Jake was raised on an organic farm in Colfax County, one of the 5 counties in New Mexico with no newspapers, and is passionate about supporting the local news ecosystem statewide.
-Jake is the owner of Albuquerque-based McCook Strategies and specializes in environmental communications.
+He received his B.A. in Political Science from St. Edward’s University in Austin, Texas and a Masters of Professional Studies in Public Relations and Corporate Communications from Georgetown University.
+Jake is currently the owner of McCook Strategies, based in Albuquerque, and specializes in environmental communications.

 Native New Mexican and homegrown in the small town of Silver City, Denise Nava currently works for Albuquerque Community Foundation.
 Before entering the nonprofit arena professionally, Denise earned her Bachelor of Arts at New Mexico State University in Las Cruces, NM.
 At NMSU, she pursued a degree in Journalism and Mass Communications.
 In her role as Director of Communications and Marketing, Denise brings her expertise and knowledge in social media, event planning, writing, website design, and internet marketing to the Foundation.